Borcheg1/FastAPI_Restaurant/README.md

 ### An application that allows you to perform CRUD operations for a chain of menus, submenus and dishes.

-## Guide for installing and launching the application
+# Guide for installing and launching the application
+## First option for local database

 1. Open a terminal and enter the command
 `git clone https://github.com/Borcheg1/FastAPI_Restaurant.git`